profgavinbrown/profgavinbrown.github.io/_pages/about.md

   - /about.html
 ---

-I am Professor of Machine Learning in the Department of Computer Science, at The University of Manchester.
+I am Professor of Machine Learning, in the Department of Computer Science, at The University of Manchester.

 What do I do?